WHAT WON'T CHANGE FROM THE CURRENT NCLEX

 HOW NEW ITEM TYPES WILL BE SCORED

 With traditional NCLEX items, answers are either right or wrong.
-Points earned for a correct answer are either either 1 or 0.
+Responses may receive zero or one point.
 This is referred to as dichotomous scoring.

 WHAT'S THE LATEST FROM THE NCSBN ABOUT CHANGES?

 The National Council of State Boards of Nursing (NCSBN) strives to continually improve the NCLEX to protect the safety of the public.
 To help you stay abreast of the latest information released by the NCSBN regarding changes to the exam, we've gathered links to the organization's updates, along with ATI's helpful resources, so you can find all the need-to-know information about the Next Generation NCLEX is one convenient site.